ossjs/release/README.md

 1. Creates release a tag and a release commit in Git.
 1. Creates a new release on GitHub.
 1. Pushes changes to GitHub.
+1. Comments on relevant GitHub issues and pull requests.

 While this sounds like what any other release tool would do, the beauty lies in details.
 Let's take a more detailed look then at what this tool does differently.

+### Defaults

+**The workflow above is the default (and the only) behavior.**

+That's the release process I personally want for all of my libraries, and that's why it's the default behavior for this tool.
+If you wish for the release automation tool to do something differently or skip certain steps, then this tool is not for you.
+I want a predictable, consistent release process, and that's largely achieved by the predictable release workflow for all my projects.

 ### Release commits